 See graph below

-Our renewables division (EDF Energy Renewables) is a joint venture between EDF Energy and EDF Energies Nouvelles where EDF Energy owns a 50% stake in the business.
+Our renewables company, EDF Energy Renewables (EDF ER) is a 50:50 joint venture between EDF Energy and EDF Energies Nouvelles.

-In 2016 EDF Energy Renewables, opened a new office in Edinburgh and connected two new windfarms, bringing our total to 31, with around 382 megawatts (MW) of installed capacity between them, which generated 867 GWh of electricity in 2016.
+In 2017 EDF Energy Renewables, opened a new office in Edinburgh and commissioned two new windfarms, bringing our total to 35, with 737 megawatts (MW) of installed capacity between them.

 We are in the middle of a transition to a low-carbon future, and therefore the role coal plays in generating electricity has been dramatically reduced.
 In 2016, the UK generated more electricity from renewable sources than from coal.
 But for now, coal still has an important role to play in our balanced mix of energy sources, however that role has changed.